 Establishing the amount of noise in the workplace from machines and equipment allows you to ensure proper protection for your employees.

-Architectural Acoustics encompasses both building acoustics, which focuses on sound transmission through walls, doors and floors, and room acoustics, which focuses on the behaviour of sound inside a room.
+Architectural Acoustics encompasses both building acoustics and room acoustics.
+From focusing on sound transmission through walls, doors and floors to improving and shaping the behaviour of sound inside a room.